-- 2.1 To resolve to make Compulsory Purchase Orders under the Acquisition of Land Act 1981(pursuant to the power under section 17 of the Housing Act 1985) for the acquisition of the houses, together with the associated land, as identified in Appendix 2 for the purposes of their renovation and reoccupation as housing accommodation. - 2.2 That the Strategic Director of Communities and Place be authorised, following consultation with the Cabinet Member for Adults, Health and Housing, the Monitoring Officer and the Strategic Director of Corporate Resources to: - i take all necessary steps to secure the making, confirmation and implementation of the Compulsory Purchase Orders; - ii acquire the legal interests in the properties, whether by voluntary agreement or compulsorily using statutory powers set out in the preceding paragraph; dispose of the properties in accordance with the proposals set out in this report; apply financial procedure rules regarding acquisition and disposal of property;
+- 2.1 To resolve to make Compulsory Purchase Orders under the Acquisition of Land Act 1981(pursuant to the power under section 17 of the Housing Act 1985) for the acquisition of the houses, together with the associated land, as identified in Appendix 1 for the purposes of their renovation and reoccupation as housing accommodation. - 2.2 That the Strategic Director of Communities and Place be authorised, following consultation with the Cabinet Member for Adults, Health and Housing, the Director of Legal, Procurement and Democratic Services and Monitoring Officer and the Director of Financial Services to: - i take all necessary steps to secure the making, confirmation and implementation of the Compulsory Purchase Orders; - ii acquire the legal interests in the properties, whether by voluntary agreement or compulsorily using statutory powers set out in the preceding paragraph; dispose of the properties in accordance with the proposals set out in this report; apply financial procedure rules regarding acquisition and disposal of property;

-- iii suspend or abandon the compulsory purchase order proceedings, or withdraw an order, in relation to any particular property on being satisfied that the subject dwelling will be satisfactorily renovated and re-occupied voluntarily; - 2.3 take necessary action to deal with all matters relating to the payment of statutory compensation including, where required, instituting or defending related proceedings - 2.4 take all other necessary action to give effect to these recommendations
+- iii suspend or abandon the compulsory purchase order proceedings, or withdraw an order, in relation to any particular property on being satisfied that the subject dwelling will be satisfactorily renovated and re-occupied voluntarily; - iv take necessary action to deal with all matters relating to the payment of statutory compensation including, where required, instituting or defending related proceedings; - v take all other necessary action to give effect to these recommendations.